 But the fact of the matter remains that the primary muscle being worked is the major back muscles.

 As long as you have a healthy back and use the proper form when performing the exercise, you can really benefit from performing the dead lift.
-Now, you have to remember that this exercise must be done in proper form.
+Now, you have to remember that this exercise must be done using proper form.

+Because it’s such a power movement, it’s easy to start stacking on the weight.
+Just concentrate on using proper technique and you should be fine.
 However, if you have lower back problems, don’t try this exercise.
 Talk to your doctor about doing such exercises and get his/her go ahead first.

 Your second question is every body builders dream.
 However, I'm currently using Dymatize's Muscle Milk and I'm 100% satisfied with the product.
 It's easy to mix (you don't need a blender) and it's by far, one of the best tasting protein drinks I have tasted.